claabs/qbittorrent-tracker-updater/README.md

 # qbittorrent-tracker-updater

 A shell script that fetches public tracker lists and updates qBitorrent's "Automatically append these trackers to new downloads" list setting.

 Does not update any torrents.
+For updating existing torrents, use [this](https://github.com/Jorman/Scripts?tab=readme-ov-file#addqbittorrenttrackerssh).

 ## Config